How to grow organic mushrooms at home from substrate | Using 3 Ingredients

-Learn how to grow your own mushrooms at home from substrate, with this easy guide.
+Learn how to grow your own mushrooms at home from a substrate, with this easy guide.

 The easiest mushrooms to start growing are Oyster mushrooms.

-They can be grown on toilet paper, books, newspapers and some have seen them growing on concrete!
+They can be grown on toilet paper, books, and newspapers; and some have seen them growing on concrete!
 These growing mediums are called substrates.

 Oyster mushrooms grow quickly and aggressively and are ready in about 1-2 weeks.